Q: Where is the best place to get Kevin's books?

 Q: I read Kevin is a gamer.
 Will he play with me?

 A: Kevin is a gamer, but his table is usually pretty full.
 Still, if you meet him at a con, why not ask?

 Q: The characters in his books believe in all sorts of gods, to all kinds of degrees.
 What do you believe?

 A: Kevin is an atheist, but not one of those kinds that goes on about it and tries to make other people feel stupid about their choices.
 Those guys are kinda lame.

-Q: How do you feel about piracy and stealing books?
-All the cool kids are doing it, why shouldn’t I?
+Q: How does Kevin feel about piracy and stealing books?
+All the cool kids are doing it, why shouldn't I?